LiamKleyn/LoginRegisterAjaxOOP/README.md

-# LoginRegisterAjaxOOP
+# PHP-Login-System
-Login/Register system with AJAX, MySQL and PHP.
+A sample login system with user registration